pamelacrisostomoy/pamelacrisostomoy/README.md

 More recently, I’ve expanded into cloud architecture, automation and data engineering, with growing interest in distributed systems, platform engineering and modern cloud-native architectures.

-I hold an AWS Certified Cloud Practitioner certification, a Master’s degree in Strategic Telecommunications Management (UNMSM), a specialization in Analytics & Business Intelligence (Pacífico Business School), and ranked #1 in an AI Data Engineering Bootcamp focused on modern data stack technologies.
+I hold an AWS Certified Cloud Practitioner certification, a Master’s degree in Strategic Telecommunications Management (UNMSM), a specialization in Analytics & Business Intelligence (Pacífico Business School), and was ranked #1 in an AI Data Engineering Bootcamp focused on modern data stack technologies.

 ---